remy/mit-license/README.md

 }
 ```

-Means I can now link to: <http://rem.mit-license.org> and it will show my license name (note that the date will always show the current year).
+Means I can now link to <http://rem.mit-license.org> and it will show my license name (note that the date will always show the current year).

 You can also use an array to hold multiple copyright holders: